Meet the experts who are helping to shape the 2019 Phosphors Global Summit program.

 His work has been published in 100 papers and lead to more than 180 patents on luminescent compositions and their application in fluorescent lamps, plasma displays, x-ray detectors, and LEDs.

-Since end of 2013 Ingo Koehler is Director Gobal R&D Solid State Lighting at Merck KGaA, Germany.
-In 2011 he became the global director of Technical Marketing and R&D responsible for customers in the touch-panel and the photovoltaic markets.
+Ingo Koehler currently leads the department Future Display Business at Merck KGaA, Germany.
+In this strategic marketing role he is responsible for growing new business opportunities and new business models within Merck’s “Display Solutions” business sector.
+Between 2014 to 2018 he was Director Global R&D Solid State Lighting.
+In 2011 Ingo Koehler became the global director of Technical Marketing and R&D responsible for customers in the touch-panel and the photovoltaic markets.
 He worked in this field since 2007 as the R&D leader of new business topics.
 When he joined Merck in 2005 he was responsible for the development of OLED production technologies.
-From 2000-2005 he was responsible for product development in various companies working in the fields of glass fibers, laser processes, and the development of sapphire substrates for GaN-LEDs.
+From 2000-2005 he was responsible for product development in various companies working in the fields of glass fibers, laser processes, and the development of sapphire substrates for GaN-LED growth.
+Ingo Koehler was a member of the scientific advisory board of Fraunhofer ISE PV-TEC, Germany and holds a Ph.D. in semiconductor and solid state physics.

 Professor Andries Meijerink (52) leads an active research group that focuses on the optical spectroscopy of lanthanide ions in solids and of semiconductor quantum dots.
 In the field of lanthanide ions his recent work involves fundamental research on finding new concepts also related to applications in solar cells, LEDs and scintillators.
 The research on quantum dots is aimed at unraveling the influence of quantum confinement and surface effects on the electronic structure of quantum dots through optical spectroscopy and using the quantum dots as labels in bio-imaging.
 For his research Andries Meijerink has received several awards, including the DSM Award for Chemistry and Technology (1989), the Shell Incentive Award (1995), the Gold Medal of the Royal Dutch Chemical Society (1999) and the Centennial Award for Luminescence and Display Materials from the Electrochemical Society (2002).
 In 2009 he was elected as a member of the Royal Netherlands Academy of Sciences.